Diamond Exchange District: Diamond Tower

 The Diamond Tower containing the world's largest diamond trading hall, accommodating up to 1,000 people.
 At 115 meters over 32 floors, the tower was the tallest building in Ramat Gan from 1989 until 2000, when it was surpassed by the Sheraton City Tower.

+Exchange Ramat Gan

+Exchange Ramat is a complex consisting of a residential skyscraper and an office skyscraper, 206 and 198 meters tall respectively, connected by a commercial area in the bottom three floors of each building.

+The site was previously home to a well-known Elite chocolate factory which became the namesake for the junction on which it sat ("Elite Junction").
+Following the factory's acquisition and eventual demolition in the mid-2000s, plans for an "Elite Tower" were proposed and revised multiple times as the site changed hands over the years.
+Eventually, the current two-tower design was settled on and construction began in July 2020, by which point another adjacent tower had already been named "Elite Tower".

 Ayalon Tower

-The Ayalon Tower has 35 floors, used for office purposes, and is 132 meters in height, excluding its decorative spire, making it the third tallest building in Ramat Gan.
-An average floor in the tower covers 1,000 square meters, the tower's parking lot is 20,000 square meters.
+The Ayalon Tower is an office tower with 35 floors that sits at 132 meters tall (excluding its decorative spire).
+The tower is named after the nearby Ayalon Highway, which is a major freeway that runs through much of the Tel Aviv metro area.

 The tower was completed on May 10, 2009, after the construction was stopped in 2002 with only 17 floors due to lack of demand for office areas.
 On the top of the tower a helipad was built, and temporarily removed after 4 years in 2006 when the rest of the tower's floors were built.

+An average floor in the tower covers 1,000 square meters large and the tower's parking lot is a total of 20,000 square meters.
 Among other corporations, the headquarters of Bank Otsar Ha-Hayal are located in the Ayalon Tower.